assist-iot/assist-iot-documentation/docs/source/horizontal_planes/smart/vpn_enabler.rst

 ***************
 Introduction
 ***************
-This enabler will facilitate the access to a node or device from a different network to the site’s private network using a public network (e.g., the Internet) or a non-trusted private network.
+This enabler will facilitate the access to a node or device from a different network to the site's private network using a public network (e.g., the Internet) or a non-trusted private network.

 ***************
 Features
 ***************
-This enabler act as a VPN server that allows client connections to the created VPN network and, if allowed, to the host machine network.
+This enabler act as a VPN server (based on WireGuard VPN) that allows client connections to the created VPN network and, if allowed, to the host machine network.
 For that reason, this enabler can allow the connection to a Kubernetes node machine and its private network from a machine allocated in a different private network.
 Furthermore, a REST API is included to facilitate the administration of the VPN network.

 NOTE1: At this moment, the enabler persists the data in a MongoDB database, which also is included in the Helm chart.
 When the LTSE enabler is ready, the information will be persisted in it.

 NOTE2: At this point in time, this enabler is limited to one replica in each Kubernetes deployment and cannot be auto scaled due to its specific functionalities.
-If there are more than one replica, each pod will act as an independent VPN because each pod will have its own WireGuard network interface at the container level which won’t be synchronized among them.
+If there are more than one replica, each pod will act as an independent VPN because each pod will have its own WireGuard network interface at the container level which won't be synchronized among them.
 For example, a new client will only be created or deleted in one pod.

 NOTE3: At this moment, to connect two host machines directly using a VPN (for instance, to add it as a remote k8s cluster/node via VPN), it is recommended to use a VPN without using the containerised version.
 Instructions for this use case will be provided.